cstamas/rrf-demo/README.md

 file size for repositories like Maven Central).

 As this file is (automatically) published by MC and MRMs, using them is simplest.
 Manual authoring of these files, while possible, is not recommended.
-Best is to keep the up to date by downloading as published by remote repositories.
+Best is to keep them up to date by downloading published files from remote repositories.

-Important: As filtering is "starts with", with prefix `/com/foo` you not enabled only `com.foo:bar.1.0` artifact but also `com.foo.bar:baz:1.0` and `com.foo:bar-baz:1.0` and so on.
-It is important to understand that this filter is more like a statement from far end, that you, as client, may use to not even attempt to download something that is known to not be there.

 Many MRMs and Maven Central itself publishes this file.
 Some prefixes file examples:
 * Maven Central [prefixes.txt](https://repo.maven.apache.org/maven2/.meta/prefixes.txt)